-Keeping hope alive at the United Nations
+Keeping Hope Alive At the United Nations

 Justice for All staff meets with UN leaders and experts on a regular basis, urging them to address mass atrocities effectively and to prioritize the Rohingya cause.
-Representing the Burma Task Force program, staff also regularly consults with other human rights organizations active at the UN,
+Representing the Burma Task Force progam staff also regularly consults with other human rights organizations active at the UN,

 Justice for All Staff also engages with NGOs regarding the foreign policies in the EU and ASEAN nations.
 While some nations in the UN Security Council continue to block referral to the ICC, a strong report by the UN Fact-Finding Mission in summer 2018 recognized the genocide and several member nations have become strong allies, resulting in funding for expanded war crimes investigation and two resolutions passed by the Human Rights Council and another supported by 142 nations in the UN General Assembly.

 Currently, we are producing weekly programming online with a range of guest speakers appearing on the “UN This Week” program.
 We discuss topics such as nuclear disarmament, climate change, religious freedom, Islamophobia and refugee protection, peacemaking, the role of civil society at the UN, the nature of international human rights law and courts, protecting digital rights and the impact of counter-terrorism on charities, and many more issues.
 These shows could serve as preparation for students considering a career in international affairs, or be of interest to anyone wishing to be an informed global citizen.